chef/chef-workstation/docs/Chef-CLI-Catalog.md

 Once detecting such areas of improvement, we can have the flexibility to improve tools entirely or sub-sections of the tool.
-Say for instance, that our users run `knife node list` around 20-30 times a day, if the command takes around 10-15 seconds to run, we are consuming 5 minutes from our users only on waiting time.
+Say for instance, that our users run `knife search` around 30-50 times a day, if the command takes around 10-15 seconds to run, we are consuming ~10 minutes from our users only on waiting time.
 With this approach we could rewrite that specific command to run 10x faster and give that time back to our users.